michaelawyu/stripe-google-demo/firebase_tutorial.md

 2. Click **Add Endpoint**.

     Type in `https://us-central1-[YOUR-FIREBASE-PROJECT].cloudfunctions.net/fulfillment`
     as the the endpoint URL.
+Replace `[YOUR-FIREBASE-PROJECT]` with the ID of your Firebase project.
 Use the lastest API version, and add `payment_intent.succeeded` as the event to send.
 Click **Add Endpoint**.

 3. In the endpoint details page, click **Click to Reveal** to reveal to the signing secret.
 Write down the secret.
-This is the secret for the fulfillment endpoint..
+This is the secret for the fulfillment endpoint.

 4. Return to the Webhooks page.
 Repeat the steps above and add another endpoint.

     Type in `https://us-central1-[YOUR-FIREBASE-PROJECT].cloudfunctions.net/cancellation`
     as the the endpoint URL.
+Replace `[YOUR-FIREBASE-PROJECT]` with the ID of your Firebase project.
 Use the lastest API version, and add `payment_intent.payment_failed` as the event to send.
 Click **Add Endpoint**.

     Similarly, reveal the signing secret of the new endpoint.
 This is the